kalab-oto/7ZGER/docs/index.md

-# Geoinformatické informační systémy 1
+# Introduction to Geospatial Data Processing in R

 Materials for the course [KFG/7ZGER - Introduction to Geospatial Data Processing in R](https://is-stag.osu.cz/StagPortletsJSR168/CleanUrl?urlid=prohlizeni-predmet-sylabus&predmetZkrPrac=KFG&predmetZkrPred=7ZGER&predmetRok=2024&predmetSemestr=LS&plang=en) taught at the [Department of Physical Geography and Geoecology](https://kfg.osu.cz/) of the University of Ostrava.
 The course is intended for students of envionmental geography.